Dineshdevanaboina/portfolio/README.md

 - Developed cloud-based laboratory management systems using Java, Spring Boot, and React.js, improving scalability and security.
 - Integrated AWS services (EC2, Lambda, S3, RDS) to enhance system performance and availability.
 - Built real-time messaging systems with Kafka and RabbitMQ, ensuring efficient data processing across microservices.

+**Java Full Stack Engineer – Microchip Technology (May 2020 – Sep 2020)**
+- Developed enterprise-level applications using Java, Spring Boot, and React.js, improving performance and scalability.
+- Integrated Kafka and RabbitMQ for real-time messaging, enhancing system reliability and communication.
+- Deployed applications on AWS using Lambda, S3, and RDS, optimizing cost and scalability.

+**Java Full Stack Developer – Prograd (May 2018 – May 2020)**
+- Designed and developed a MERN stack-based invoicing platform for small businesses, streamlining financial processes.
+- Implemented JWT and OAuth2 authentication, ensuring secure and scalable access management.
+- Deployed the application to AWS EC2 and S3, ensuring high availability and reliable cloud performance.

 ### Education